 Explanation: In this example, the Shell function is used to open the Notepad program in a hidden state.
 This can be useful for background tasks that do not require user interaction.
 The vbHide argument specifies the program’s window state, and the process ID of the launched program is stored in the processID variable.

-Example 5: Assigning a Title to the Launched Program using Shell Function
+Example 5: Running a Batch File Using the Shell Function

 Code: